-Design Discovery Young Adult (DDYA) is an intensive four-week summer program that seeks to immerse rising high school sophomores, juniors, and seniors into the world of design.
+Design Discovery Youth (DDY) is an intensive four-week summer program that seeks to immerse rising high school sophomores, juniors, and seniors in the world of design.

-Students will be exposed to drawing, modeling and representation techniques associated with architectural design as well as exposed to alternative design perspectives of landscape design, urban planning, graphic, industrial, and fine arts design.
+Students will be exposed to drawing, modeling, and representation techniques associated with architecture, landscape architecture, and urbanism, as well as graphic, industrial, and fine arts design.
 The program strives to foster design skills and put students on track for exploring these ideas at the collegiate level.

-Students explore problem-solving within the design disciplines through small and large scale projects, weekly discussions, and fast-paced group design dilemmas.
-During the four-week program, students are taught and exposed to the many techniques on which designers rely to convey both conceptual and real ideas.
+Students examine problem solving within the design disciplines through small and large-scale projects, weekly discussions, and fast-paced group design challenges.
+During the four-week program, students are taught and exposed to the many techniques on which designers rely to convey ideas.

-They explore the impact of line work in drawing, learn how to physically model their drawn designs, and how to use digital media to illustrate and express their ideas.
-A combination of group and one-on-one instruction helps each student develop his or her ability to bring creative ideas to life!
+Participants explore the impact of line work in drawing, learn how to physically model their drawn designs, and how to use digital media to illustrate and express their ideas.
+A combination of group and one-on-one instruction helps each student develop their ability to bring creative ideas to life!

-DDYA is run by graduate students in the fields of Architecture, Landscape Architecture and Urban Planning from Harvard’s Graduate School of Design.
+DDY is run by graduate students in the fields of Architecture, Landscape Architecture and Urbanism from Harvard’s Graduate School of Design.

 APPLY ONLINE: 2021 Application

 - Essay: In 400 words or less, explain how your background, extracurricular activities, and aspirations have contributed to your interest in this program.
 Please describe specifically what you hope to get out of the Design Discovery YA Youth program and how you feel it will prepare you for your future.
 Feel free to describe a project that you have completed and what you have learned from it, even if it is not related to design.

 - Academic Recommendation Letter: A letter submitted by a teacher or coach on your behalf.